Christopher A Church D.V.M. and Brooke

 Brooke is originally from Florida, and moved to Cheyenne in 1995.
 She is a nurse and was a paratrooper in the United states Army.
 Chris and Brooke have owned Cheyenne Pet Clinic since 2010, and Brooke was the master mind behind their new hospital in 2015.
 They are proud supporters of the Cheyenne Animal Shelter, the Greater Cheyenne Chamber of Commerce, Boys and Girls Club, and many other local organizations.
 They have four children: Joshua, and triplets Brenton, Jessica, and Coleden.
 They are proud to own a small business in Cheyenne!

 Dr. Topliff was born and raised in San Francisco, California.
-Her undergraduate studies were in Musical Performance and Neurobiology, Physiology & Behavior at the University of California – Los Angeles and Davis.
-After working as a small animal veterinary technician for six years, she went back to school for her doctoral studies (DVM) at Tufts University Cummings School of Veterinary Medicine in Boston, Massachusetts.
+Her undergraduate studies were in Musical Performance and Neurobiology, Physiology & Behavior at UCLA and UC Davis.
+After working as a small animal nurse for six years, she went back to school for her doctoral studies at Tufts University Cummings School of Veterinary Medicine in Massachusetts.

 Dr. Magrum was born in Boise, Idaho but was raised in Casper, Wyoming.
 She knew from childhood that she wanted to be a veterinarian.
 After graduating as the valedictorian in high school, she obtained a Bachelor's Degree in Animal and Veterinary Science as well as a music minor from the University of Wyoming.
 She then obtained her Doctor of Veterinary Medicine Degree from Colorado State University.
 She has also earned a certificate with Medical Acupuncture for Veterinarians (CVMA).